caesarnine/binsmith/README.md

 That `brief` command didn't exist until you needed it.
 Now it does, and it builds on tools that already existed.

 Binsmith uses a server/client architecture.
-The TUI and web UI are interchangeable clients — they talk to the same server, share the same threads, and see the same toolkit.
+The TUI runs with an in-process server by default, or can connect to a standalone server.
+The web UI connects to a standalone server.

 ## Requirements